StarKRE22/Atomic/Docs/Entities/Behaviours/Manual.md

 ## 🔍 API Reference

-There are separate interfaces that handles the corresponding lifecycle events of the entity.
+There are separate interfaces that handle the corresponding lifecycle events of the entity.

 - **Common**
     - [IEntityBehaviour](IEntityBehaviour.md)